saltysystems/overworld/doc/demo.md

 | chat.proto | Wire format for the chat application |

 ### Overworld and Godot
 If you plan to write your client in [Godot](https://godotengine.org/), you can add the Overworld plugin to your Godot game and automatically generate a client library based on your protobuf schema.
 [https://github.com/saltysystems/overworld_client](https://github.com/saltysystems/overworld_client)

-# Exercises left to the reader
-Consider changing the chat buffer to be a circular buffer.
-Hold a certain volume of messages and trim either based on timestamp (e.g., all messages in the last 5 minutes) or volume (e.g., the last 100 messages).
-What are the tradeoffs?

-Try changing the `handle_rpc` function to modify a chat message on the fly.
-Maybe you want to implement a bad word filter?